 REI Co-Op Hiking Socks

 It’s hard to beat the team at REI Co-Op that has been doing it for more than 80 years.
 They’re recognized for much more than hiking socks, but they haven’t forgotten that the best adventures

 Whether you’re looking for short, crew, or knee-length socks, they’ve got you covered.
 They offer varying designs and different types of wool.
 Some of the offerings that caught my eye were the COOLMAX EcoMade Midweight Crew Socks and the Merino Ultralight Hiker Crew Socks.

 In addition to my top five, my research turned up a few additional runner-ups for the best hiking socks:

 Injinji Hiking Socks

 Injinji is unique in the bunch because they make “Performance Toesocks.”
 But they also have a number of hiking socks that fit the more “traditional” mold.

 FITS Hiking Socks

-Many of their socks include gradient compression, which helps to improve blood flow from your toes up through your legs, ultimately making your day-long hiking adventure much more comfortable.
+Using U.S. engineering and manufacturing, FITS’ technological approach sets it apart from the competition.
+Many of their best hiking socks include gradient compression, which improves blood flow from your toes through your legs, ultimately reducing fatigue on long hiking adventures.